Diagrams for Bobbin Lace

 To change the stitches, go to the pairs diagram in the Diagrams section.
 The pattern contains a vector drawing showing the order in which pairs of threads come together.

 Where two pairs come together, there is usually a square or diamond.
 Follow the (i) for the meaning of the colors and shapes per stitch.
-Follow the swatches image to download an enumeration of the symbols in this particular pattern.
 You can also hover over a stitch for the meaning.
 This system of color coding can distinguish 147 different stitches, the traditional color coding can distinguish only about half a dozen.

 To change a stitch, type the desired new value in the field above the pattern.